-The environmental attorneys at Bick Law counsel and advise a full scope of clients in the industry, including national and international refineries, small producers, and transportation and pipeline companies.
-We understand the difficult environmental issues impacting the industry and work with clients to ensure that they are satisfying all state, federal and foreign regulatory requirements.
+The environmental attorneys at Bick Law counsel a full scope of clients in the industry.
+Our experience includes counsel with national and international refineries, small producers, and transportation and pipeline companies.
+We understand the difficult environmental issues impacting the industry and ensure clients satisfy all state, federal and foreign regulatory requirements.
 Our lawyers regularly defend industry clients in complex environmental litigation and government enforcement actions.
 We also counsel oil and gas companies in a broad range of commercial and real estate transactions.

 Grazing and Forestry